- Guaranteed for 2 full months

 A monopod, however, will not offer you the same stability as a tripod, so if you’re considering a monopod as a lighter alternative to a tripod, do remember this.
 If it’s milky streams and flowing car lights that you’re after, a monopod will not help you here at all; you will still need a tripod.

 But if your arms get tired from holding your camera up all day, then a monopod may well be very suited to your needs.

 While tripods and monopods offer extra support and in some cases, stability for your camera, there are times when one is more useful than the other and one cannot always be used in place of the other.
 Generally, for very long shutter speeds or time-lapse photography you’ll want to use a tripod to avoid camera shake and to maintain consistency between each frame.
 But if it’s a little extra support and to take the weight of a camera/lens combination, you can’t go wrong with a monopod.

-Do you have either or both of monopod and tripod?
+Do you have either a monopod or a tripod?
 How do you find using each of them?